OpenCDSS/cdss-app-statemod-fortran-test/test-results-doc/README.md

 It is expected that as a new version is released, it will become the baseline to which newer versions are compared.

+Scenarios are listed below in the order that they are run.
+All indicated scenarios are run and then the comparison is run on each scenario.

+### TSTool Memory

+If TSTool runs out of memory, for example with `java.lang.OutOfMemoryError: Java heap space` error, use the `--java-xmx` option to the `statemod-test.bash` script.
+Now that TSTool is 64-bit, the value is only limited by computer memory, so if necessary close other applications, web browser tabs, etc. to free up memory.

 ## `17.0.2-gfortran-win-64bit` Compared to `17.0.2-gfortran-win-32bit`

 The `17.0.0-gfortran-win-64bit` executable was compared to the `17.0.2-gfortran-win-32bit` executable to confirm that no significant differences exist between 32-bit compiler and 64-bit compiler.
-This allows confirms that 64-bit architecture is OK for future StateMod work.
+This confirms that 64-bit architecture is OK for future StateMod work.
 The 32-bit version was compiled using an ***MSYS2 MinGW 32-Bit*** command shell and `make statemod_release` build.
 The `statemod-17.0.2-gfortran-win-32bit.exe` executable was copied into the